GitHubDragonFly/CAER_Video_GUI/README.md

 Any and all trademarks, either directly or indirectly mentioned, belong to their respective owners.

 # Useful Resources
-Check the other GUI examples in the [caer](https://github.com/jasmcaus/caer/tree/master/examples/GUI) repository as well as the [course](https://github.com/jasmcaus/opencv-course) with videos.
+Check the other GUI examples, including image editor, in the [caer](https://github.com/jasmcaus/caer/tree/master/examples/GUI) repository as well as the [course](https://github.com/jasmcaus/opencv-course) with videos.